 \section{Introduction}

 \textit{Bootstrap percolation} models the spread of some activation or infection among a set of vertices.
 It has been studied on structures such as trees, (random) graphs, and lattices, among others.
 Common to all of these studies is the specification of a local rule according to which the infection spreads locally between neighbors, and one is then interested in understanding the process on a global level.
-The most classical setting is possibly that of $k$-threshold percolation, where the process starts with a set of initially infected vertices and in the following a vertex gets infected as soon as $k$ of its neighbors are infected.
-Bootstrap percolation has been used to study the demagnetization in magnetic materials (\citet{chalupa_bootstrap_1979}), impulses in brain neuronal networks (\citet{tlusty_remarks_2009}, \citet{goltsev_stochastic_2010}), storage failure in computer networks (\citet{kirkpatrick_percolation_2002}), contagion in financial networks (\citet{Cont2016,Detering2016}), and the spreading of disease (\citet{HURD202175}).
-In the following, we universally use the term \textit{infection} as a synonym for activation, default, or other vertex states that change during the course of the process.
+The most classical setting is possibly that of $k$-threshold percolation, where the process starts with a set of initially infected vertices and subsequently a vertex gets infected as soon as $k$ of its neighbors are infected.
+Bootstrap percolation has been used to study the demagnetization in magnetic materials (\cite{chalupa_bootstrap_1979}), impulses in brain neuronal networks (\cite{tlusty_remarks_2009}, \cite{goltsev_stochastic_2010}), storage failure in computer networks (\cite{kirkpatrick_percolation_2002}), contagion in financial networks (\cite{Cont2016,Detering2016}), and the spreading of disease (\cite{HURD202175}).